 Edinburgh City Libraries and Information Services have made available a choice of images from their city-wide collections.
 Whether you are researching your family tree or doing a school project, you can discover the historical and cultural life of Edinburgh through this growing image library which includes a great selection of photographs, drawings, watercolours and engravings of not just buildings and locations but people as well.
 There is a helpful area search to allow you to home in on specific districts within the city.

 Edinburgh Photo Trail In 1993 the Edinburgh Tourist Board and Fuji created two photo trails in Edinburgh, one for the New Town and one for the Old Town.
-Sadly, today there are no more leaflets available showing the keen photographer where to find these trails in Edinburgh, although some of you may have see the Phototrail plaques dotted about the city.
+Sadly, today there are no more leaflets available showing the keen photographer where to find these trails in Edinburgh, although some of you may have seen the Phototrail plaques dotted about the city.
 This web site hopes to resurrect the Photo Trails and make them more accessible to everyone living in, or visiting, Edinburgh.
 The information on this site comes from the 1993 leaflet (you can download a PDF copy of that useful document).
-The site covers not only the original Old and New Town Trails, pointing to where to get the main places for photographs of this most photographed city, but there's also an additional "Out of Town" section exploring the spectacular scenery of Cramond Village, Blackford Hill, Swanston Village and a fine view of the Forth Bridges from South Queensferry.
-And there is an invitation to add your own shots to the photo gallery.
+The site covers the Old Town and New Town Trails, pointing to where to get the main places for photographs of this most photographed city.

 Panoramic 360 degree photos of multiple locations in Edinburgh, including for example Edinburgh Castle.

 Pictures of Edinburgh, its people, events, places of interest, and some general landscapes of locations within easy reach of Edinburgh, presented by a camera enthusiast.